rhorrace/CS410P-Project/README.md

 The game holds the table, the dealer, the computer, the player,
 and calc, and runs the phases of the game.

+The tie module holds the tie breaking functions, meaning if both
+the player and the computer have both the same hand value, (ex.
+High card v High card)
+For all hands, except for the royal flush are compared by collecting the
+respected values of the player's and computer's handand comparing
+the cards from highest value to lowest value.
+If the values are the same,
+it is a tie.
+The following cards are used for the specific hands:
+  * High card: Highest five cards, high to low
+  * One pair: pair, 3 highest cards (kickers)
+  * Two pair: Highest 2 pairs, Highest kicker (one card)
+  * Three of a kind: the three of a kind, 2 kickers
+  * Straight: Highest 5 card increment (ex.
+1,2,3,4,5) High to low
+  * Flush: Highest five cards of the same suit
+  * Full House: High three of kind, then highest pair/three of kind
+  * Four of a kind: Four of a kind, and highest kicker
+  * Straight Flush: Highest 5 incremented card values of same suit, high to low
+  * Royal flush: Auto matic tie, most likely impossible *

 Main runs the game.
 The game has multiple stages.
 There is welcome
 stage where the program welcomes the player.
 There is a deal stage